ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 The module expression `struct ... end` is inlined in the call to `Set.Make`.

-The be simplified even further into this:
+This can be simplified even further into this:
 ```ocaml
 module StringSet = Set.Make(String)
 ```

-In both versions, the result module from the functor application `Set.Make(String)` is bound to the name `StringSet`, and it has the signature `Set.S`.
+In all versions, the result module from the functor application `Set.Make` is bound to the name `StringSet`, and it has the signature `Set.S`.
 The module `StringSet` provides set operations and is parametrized by the module `String`.
 This means the function `String.compare` is used internally by `StringSet`, inside the implementation of the functions it provides.
 Making a group of functions (here those provided by `StringSet`) use another group of functions (here only `String.compare`) is the role of a functor.

 With this, the command `dune exec funkt` shouldn't do anything, but it shouldn't fail either.